tiffanychu90/simple-coronavirus-report/getting_started.md

 * Print what's in our bashrc `cat ~/.bashrc`
 * Use vim to change those settings (vim is really clunky to use, so beware!): `vim ~/.bashrc`
-    * Among the clunky way to use vim, here's some to remember:
+    * Some of the clunky and unintuitive ways to use vim (these are tips, not instructions for displaying a nicer prompt):
         * capital `I` to enable "insert mode"
         * right click to paste
         * `ESC` to leave "insert mode"